South Australia's algal bloom - all your questions answered

 Extra ‘Between the Flags’ beach patrols

-Surf Life Saving South Australia’s beach patrols will be increased this summer providing daily Between the Flags beach patrols on eight of the state’s busiest beaches, including Semaphore, Henley Beach, Glenelg, Brighton, Port Noarlunga, Moana, Aldinga and Goolwa.
+Surf Life Saving South Australia has increase its patrol presence this summer, with daily Between the Flag patrols now operating on eight of the state's busiest beaches, including Semaphore, Henley Beach, Glenelg, Brighton, Port Noarlunga, Moana, Aldinga and Goolwa.

-The Surf Life Saving patrols will conduct daily inspections and ensure the flags are placed in areas where the water is safe, giving South Australians confidence they can safely swim between the flags.
+The Surf Life Saving patrols are conducting daily inspections and ensure the flags are placed in areas where the water is safe, giving South Australians confidence they can safely swim between the flags.

-Lifesavers will be on the beach in red and yellow, ready to support the community.
+Lifesavers are on the beach in red and yellow, ready to support the community.

 Surf Life Saving’s Beachsafe app